 When you’re feeling stressed and overwhelmed, socialising can feel like the last thing you want to do.
 However, spending downtime with friends or family can be exactly what you need.
 When you’re socialising with people you like, your body goes through a process of relaxation.
 As your body releases tension, it has a direct impact on your state of mind.
 With the potential to reduce the physical and emotional effects of stress, this is a sure-fire way to create a better state of mind.

 Activities like mindfulness, yoga and meditation are well-known stress relievers.
 When you’re frazzled, your mind flits from one thing to another.
 You might feel unable to concentrate, have problems with your short-term memory or struggle to complete straightforward tasks.
 By calming your mind and letting go of unwanted thoughts, you can recentre yourself and let go off unnecessary stress.
+Many people turn to THC to help them relax their mind in order to be mindful.
+Some brands with the most potent edibles sell products to those suffering from stress, so if you haven’t looked into this, perhaps you should.

 GET SOME SLEEP